Table of contents

 What is a burndown chart?
 The ultimate guide

 A burndown chart is a graphical tool used to track project progress.
-It displays the work completed and what remains.
+It displays the work completed and what remains to be done.

-Teams use these charts to ensure timely delivery.
-They help visualize the pace of work and identify any slowdowns quickly.
-It’s an effective way to stay on top of a project's timeline.
+Teams use these charts to ensure timely delivery of projects by visualizing the pace of work and identifying any slowdowns quickly.
+They’re an effective way to stay on top of a project's timeline.

 Why is a burndown chart important?